Best Things To Do in Istanbul in a 4-Day Itinerary

 - If you have fish for dinner and don’t want to spend the trip’s budget on a meal, don’t order fish by weight; it’s the first thing they offer you, and the prices are exorbitant.

-- Another tip for budget travelers: Restaurants that do not serve alcohol are generally cheaper.
+- Another tip for budget travelers: Restaurants not serving alcohol are generally cheaper.

 Day 2.
 Visiting the Ottoman Istanbul